-The Netherlands is famed for its work-life balance - it’s one of the reasons that so many expats are drawn to this laid-back country.
-It also happens to be one of the most productive countries in the world.
-Part of the reason for these high levels of productivity is that employees generally feel supported thanks to commonplace benefits like paid commutes, gym memberships and parental leave.
+The Netherlands is famed for its work-life balance – it’s one of the reasons that so many expats are drawn to this laid-back country and move to the Netherlands to work, even obtaining an orientation year visa to do so.
+It happens to be one of the most productive countries in the world.

 When checking your work contract in the Netherlands, it’s good to pay attention to benefits.
 And one of the most enticing benefits in the Netherlands is its generous holiday allowance.
 This article looks into what the holiday allowance actually entails, why it was brought in, and what you have to do to access it.